gaepdit/e-Sample-Entry-CSV/readme.md

 2. Install [oletools](https://github.com/decalage2/oletools) version 0.53.1 by running the following command:

-    `pip install oletools==0.53.1`
+    `pip install oletools`

 3. Enable the Git pre-commit hook by running the following command:

     `git config core.hooksPath .githooks`

-VBA can also be exported manually using the `export-vba.bat` file.
+Alternatively, the VBA files can be exported manually using the `export-vba.bat` file.

-Optional: [Git XL](https://www.xltrail.com/git-xl) can be installed to enable the git diff command to work with VBA code inside the Excel workbook.